RVC-Boss/GPT-SoVITS/README.md

 #### Integrated Package Users

-Double-click `go-webui-v2.bat` or use `go-webui-v2.ps1` ,then open the inference webui at `1-GPT-SoVITS-TTS/1C-inference`
+Double-click `go-webui.bat` or use `go-webui.ps1` , then open the inference webui at `1-GPT-SoVITS-TTS/1C-inference`

 #### Others